WanderingSpaceThinker/nonexistence/_posts/2021-09-28-The-color-of-your-mind.md

 Basically, your psychotype is what makes you... you.
 Now, imagine you want to compare these things with others':

-* For genotypes, there's DNA sequencing test.
+* For genotypes, there are DNA sequencing tests.
 * For phenotypes, you just need to look, at least for the external traits.

 When it comes to the mind, it gets tough.
 There are some personality tests out there and if they're a step-up compared to the *"your personality is defined by the stars' orientation the day you're born"* stuff, they have [serious shortcomings](https://www.endominance.com/myers-briggs-test-limitations-and-need-for-a-better-diagnostic-tool/).